gopi-suvanam/scribbler-website/_posts/2024-04-09-Monte-Carlo-Simulation-in-JavaScript.md

 - We count the number of points falling inside the unit circle (centered at the origin with radius 1).
 - The estimated value of π is calculated as the ratio of points inside the circle to the total number of samples.

-Certainly!
 Let's expand the JavaScript code examples to include additional Monte Carlo simulations demonstrating different applications.
 Below are two more examples: one for estimating the area under a curve using Monte Carlo integration and another for simulating a simple game of dice.

 ### Example 2: Monte Carlo Integration for Area Estimation